PuneetGopinath/Sanitizers/docs/FAQ.md

 The Frequently Asked Questions are:

-## What is XSS ??

-XSS stands for Cross Site Scripting.

 ## What is Sanitize ??

 /ˈsanɪtʌɪz/ - to make something completely clean and free from bacteria.<br>